-- Construction on the Town's new police station was near complete at June 30, 2020.
-The Town financed this construction through the issuances of \$5.0 million and \$1.3 million in general obligation bonds in fiscal years 2018 and 2020, respectively. - The Town established a water enterprise fund effective July 1, 2019. - The Town's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by nearly \$11.9 million (total net position) at June 30, 2020.
-This represents a decrease of approximately \$985,000 from the prior year. - The Town, like so many other Massachusetts communities, reports a deficit in its unrestricted net position in its governmental activities.
-This deficit increased nearly \$2.1 million in fiscal year 2020.
-Included in this deficit is approximately \$17.5 million in net other postemployment benefits and pension liabilities. - As of the close of the current fiscal year, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of nearly \$6.3 million, which is approximately \$2.0 million lower than the prior year.
-This decrease is due primarily to capital spending for the Town's new police station. - Of the ending fund balance in the Town's governmental funds, approximately \$1.8 million is available for spending at the government's discretion as unassigned fund balance.
+- The Town's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by nearly \$12.5 million (total net position) at June 30, 2021.
+This represents an increase of approximately \$617,000 from the prior year. - The Town, like so many other Massachusetts communities, continues to report a deficit in its unrestricted net position in its governmental activities.
+This deficit decreased over \$0.2 million in fiscal year 2021.
+Included in this deficit is approximately \$17.4 million in net other postemployment benefits and net pension liabilities. - As of the close of the current fiscal year, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of over \$7.1 million, which is approximately \$0.9 million greater than the prior year.
+The Town reported increases in fund balances in its general and community preservation funds and a modest decrease in its nonmajor governmental funds.
+The fund balance in the Town's capital projects fund decreased nearly \$112,000 in fiscal year 2021 as the Town completed construction on its police station. - Of the ending fund balance in the Town's governmental funds, approximately \$2.1 million is available for spending at the government's discretion as unassigned fund balance.
 The remainder is earmarked for specific expenditures.
-At the end of the current fiscal year, the unassigned fund balance for the general fund was approximately 9.6% of the total current year general fund expenditures.
-The total general fund balance was approximately 12.7% of the total current year general fund expenditures. - The Town's total long-term debt increased \$650,000 in 2020 to \$8,790,000 as current year borrowings exceeded scheduled long-term debt repayments. - The COVID-19 pandemic and its associated public/private enterprise shutdowns affected the Town in a variety of ways.
-The Town recognized that its revenues from sources such as recreation programs, excise taxes, permits and other usage fees would not trend as anticipated.
-Some budgeted expenses were either deferred, reduced or eliminated entirely in fiscal year 2020. - The Town received notice from the Commonwealth that it is entitled to approximately \$545,000 through the federal Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-The CARES Act funds are currently restricted in their use; these funds can only be used for direct expenses related to COVID-19 and cannot be used as "revenue replacement" or other similar, unrestricted purposes
+At the end of the current fiscal year, the unassigned fund balance for the general fund was approximately 11% of the total current year general fund expenditures.
+The total general fund balance was approximately 15% of the total current year general fund expenditures. - The Town's total long-term debt decreased nearly \$706,000 in 2021, which was due to normal, scheduled debt principal repayments. - The Town received approximately \$326,000 from the federal government under the American Rescue Plan Act ("ARPA") coronavirus local fiscal recovery fund in late fiscal year 2021.
+This was the first installment of approximately \$2.4 million in eligible ARPA monies to the Town from this fund.
+The use of these monies is less limited than the funding the Town received under the CARES Act and based on current guidance must be obligated by December 31, 2024 and expended by December 31, 2026.